leoherzog/WundergroundStationForwarder/README.md

   - Set the `datasource` to `weatherflow` on Line 10
   - Set your `weatherflowPUT` on line 24
-  - Set your `weatherflowSationId` on Line 25
+  - Set your `weatherflowSationID` on Line 25
   </details>
   <details>
     <summary>Ambient Weather</summary>